unifiedjs/unified/readme.md

 bravo
 ```

-### `processor.abstract()`
+### `processor.freeze()`

-Turn a processor into an abstract processor.
-Abstract processors
-are meant to be extended, and not to be configured or processed
+Freeze a processor.
+Frozen processors are meant to be extended, and not to
-directly (as concrete processors are).
+be configured or processed directly.

-Once a processor is abstract, it cannot be made concrete again.
+Once a processor is frozen, it cannot be unfrozen.
+But, a new processor
-But, a new concrete processor functioning just like it can be
-created by invoking the processor.
+functioning just like it can be created by invoking the processor.

 ###### Returns

-`Processor` — The processor on which `abstract` is invoked.
+`Processor` — The processor on which `freeze` is invoked.

 ###### Example